Lonestar: 2007–11: Richie McDonald's first departure and Party Heard Around the World

-McDonald also released a Christmas album in late 2007, titled If Every Day Could Be Christmas.
-It was followed a year later by I Turn to You, a contemporary Christian music album released via Stroudavarious Records (later known as R&J Records).
-After this album, he had two chart singles in 2009, both peaking at number 51: "How Do I Just Stop" and "Six Foot Teddy Bear".
-The former appeared on his third solo album, Slow Down, which was released via Loremoma in 2010.

-The group's first single to feature Collins on lead vocals was "Let Me Love You", which was released in early 2008 on Saguaro Road Records.
+The band's first single to feature Collins on lead vocals was "Let Me Love You", which was released in early 2008 on Saguaro Road Records.
 It is the first single from the album Party Heard Around the World, released on April 27, 2010, and produced by the band itself.
 A review in Country Standard Time criticized Collins' vocals as being too similar to those of Keith Urban, while also saying that it had "[a] lot of songs about love, life and relationships.
 The usual clichés you find in today's pop-country."
 Erlewine found little difference in the band's sound following the change to Collins, saying that "they're still gunning for a wide audience because commercialism simply is in their bones.
 The Lonestar name means nothing if the band isn't big, slick, and crowd-pleasing."